patrix87/PowerShellGSM/README.md

 You can create a Scheduled Task to execute run.cmd daily to execute your server maintenance.

+If you enable Auto-Updates in a Server configuration, a Scheduled Task will automatically be created to check for new updates every 15 minutes.

 # Supported Games

 - 7 Days to Die